slatedb/slatedb/rfcs/0004-checkpoints.md

 instance of slatedb, allowing it to access all the original db’s data from the checkpoint, but isolate writes to a new db instance.

-To support this, we add the `Db::open_from_checkpoint` method, which accepts a `source_path` and `source_checkpoint`.
+To support this, we add the `Db::open_from_checkpoint` method, which accepts a `parent_path` and `parent_checkpoint`.
 When initializing the db for the first time (detected by the absence of a manifest), the writer will do the following:
+1. Read the current manifest M, which may not be present.
-1. Read the source manifest MC at `source_path`.
+2. Read the current parent manifest M_p at `parent_path`.
-2. Copy over any WAL SSTs between `last_compacted_wal_id` and `wal_id_last_seen`
-3. Verify that `source_checkpoint` is present and not expired.
-Create a new checkpoint in the source database with the `manifest_id` as `source_checkpoint`.
-4. Compute an initial manifest for the new DB.
-The new manifest will set its fields as follows
+3. If M is present:
+   1. If the `parent` field is empty, exit with error.
+   2. If `parent.initialized`, then go to step 10.
+4. Compute the clone's checkpoint ID
+    1. If M is present, use M.`parent.parent_checkpoint` as the checkpoint ID
+    2. Otherwise, set checkpoint ID to a new v4 UUID
+6. If `parent_checkpoint` is not None, read it's manifest M_c.
+Otherwise let M_c be M_p
+7. Write a new manifest M'.
+If CAS fails, go to step 1.
+M' fields are set to:
+   - parent: set to point to checkpoint ID and initialized set to false
-    - writer_epoch: set to the epoch from the source checkpoint + 1.
+   - writer_epoch: set to the epoch from M_c + 1.
-    - compactor_epoch: copied from the source checkpoint.
+   - compactor_epoch: copied from M_c.
-    - wal_id_last_compacted: copied from the source checkpoint
+   - wal_id_last_compacted: copied from M_c
-    - wal_id_last_seen: copied from the source checkpoint
+   - wal_id_last_seen: copied from M_c
-    - l0: copied from the source checkpoint
+   - l0: copied from M_c
-    - l0_last_compacted: copied from the source checkpoint
+   - l0_last_compacted: copied from M_c
-    - compacted: copied from the source checkpoint
+   - compacted: copied from M_c
-    - checkpoints: contains a single entry with the writer’s checkpoint.
+   - checkpoints: empty
-5. If CAS fails, go back to (1) (TODO: we can skip step 2 - we just need to re-validate that the source checkpoint is still valid because the GC could clean it up)
+8. Create or update the checkpoint with checkpoint ID pointing to M_c in the parent DB.
+If CAS fails, go to step 1.
+9. Update M' with `parent.initialized` set to true.
+If CAS fails, go to step 1.
+10. Copy over any WAL SSTs between M_c.`last_compacted_wal_id` and M_c.`wal_id_last_seen`.

 ##### SST Path Resolution